ioancw/ioancw.github.io/_posts/2019-02-10-jupyter-fsharp-notes.markdown

 This isn't particularly good and means we've packed our items into 7 boxes.

 Another approach is to sort the initial list of boxes in decreasing order of their volume.
-In this case, we get the following intial list of boxes:
+In this case, we get the following list of boxes:

 `[10,9,8,7,6,5,4,3,2,1]`